-Jackie Speier (pronounced SPEAR) represents California’s 14th Congressional District, which stretches from the southern portion of San Francisco through San Mateo County to Redwood City.
+Jackie Speier (pronounced SPEAR) represents California’s 14th Congressional District, which stretches from the southern portion of San Francisco through San Mateo County to East Palo Alto.
 She is a tireless advocate for women’s rights, the public good, and the security of Americans.
 She was named to Newsweek’s list of 150 “Fearless Women” in the world.

 She serves on the House Armed Services Committee (HASC) as the Ranking Member of the Subcommittee on Military Personnel, on the House Permanent Select Committee on Intelligence (HPSCI), and is a co-chair of the Congressional Armenian Caucus.
 Speier also recently served as a Democratic member of the Select Committee that House Republicans established to attack women’s heath; an appointment she agreed to in order to defend women’s health and hold the committee’s leadership accountable.

 Speier was the first member of Congress to advocate for fundamental reforms to end the epidemic of sexual assault in the military and on college campuses, and she is leading the fight against sexism in the fields of science and technology.
 She is also at the forefront of efforts to end discrimination and close the gender pay gap through ratification of the Equal Rights Amendment and passage of the Paycheck Fairness Act.